jocelynz4890/arc-hive-frontend/README.md

 ## Testing

-Force a refresh using `window.dailyRefreshService.forceRefresh()` in the developer console instead of waiting for midnight.
+Force a refresh for testing with: POST http://localhost:8000/api/DailyRefresh/trigger with an empty body.

 Developer note: when new avatars are added, run `deno run --allow-net --allow-read --allow-env scripts/seedAvatars.ts` in the backend directory to define avatars.

+## Relevant Files

+1. Check-In_Recording.mov
+2. FinalRecording1.mov and FinalRecording2.mov
+3. Reflection.md and Design.md, A4C_Final_Recording.mov